libgdx/gdx-liftoff/Troubleshooting.md

 newer JDK to build the project, though not necessarily to run the resulting game, even if compiled to a JAR.
 It uses `jdeps` to determine which parts of the JDK to use, and `jlink` to create a JRE without any parts the game doesn't use.
 The jdeps/jlink step can go wrong if certain deprecated parts of the JDK are used, which is the case with the commonly-used dependency VisUI up to its version 1.5.3 .
+VisUI recently released a new stable version, and Liftoff updated to it; so can your project.
+That release is version 1.5.5, and uses this dependency:

+`implementation "com.kotcrab.vis:vis-ui:1.5.5"`

-You can change your dependency on VisUI to:
+You could instead change your dependency on VisUI to a known-working commit on JitPack if you encounter any issues:

 `implementation "com.github.kotcrab.vis-ui:vis-ui:1aef382077"`

-Which gets a more-recent commit built by JitPack, and that more-recent code has a fix that makes it compatible with Construo (and with jlink in general).
-When VisUI releases a new stable version, Liftoff will update to that, and your project can as well.
-If that release is called 1.5.4 (which it might, but it could be 1.6.0 or even 2.0.0), use a dependency like this when the release is available:
+Which gets a sort-of-recent commit built by JitPack, and that code has a fix for 1.5.3 that makes it compatible with Construo (and with jlink in general).
+Using 1.5.5 is probably a better idea unless some new issue surfaces.

-`implementation "com.kotcrab.vis:vis-ui:1.5.4"` // Note that this isn't available yet!

 Other dependencies may also have issues, but no one has found them yet.